aakb/guidelines/css-guidelines.md

 1. Comments
 ----------

-* Place comments on a new line above the subject
+* Place inline comments on a new line above the subject

 ```css
 /**